SEO means optimizing your content so it shows up more often in search results.

 Google My Business allows you to edit information about your business, verify contact information, add images, monitor reviews, and more.

 This is a powerful took that you should not ignore and it is free.

 An SSL certificate is the lock icon in the address bar of your website.

-The benefit of an SSL certificate is so your users feel secure on your website.
+The benefit of an SSL certificate is that your customers/clients feel secure on your website.

 If your website is not secure your ranking will be negatively impacted.

 The good news is most hosting companies provide a free SSL certificate with your hosting plan.